Top of main content

 What is a credit card balance?

-If you’re looking for a new credit card or an upgrade to a premium one, compare our range of credit cards.
+Looking for a new credit card or an upgrade?
+Compare our range of credit cards.

 How to check your credit card balance

-There are different ways to check your credit card due amount and available credit limit, including:
+There are several easy ways to check your credit card due amount and available credit limit.

 1. Online banking

 Log on to HSBC Personal Internet Banking using your credentials.
-Once you’re in, you can select your credit card to see the statement and find information such as the credit card balance, minimum payment, and due date.
+Select your credit card to view your statement.
+You'll see your credit card balance, minimum payment and due date.

 2. Mobile banking

-Another simple way to check credit card balances is through the HSBC India Mobile Banking App, with just a few taps on your screen.
-It will show your current amount due, payment due date, available credit limit, minimum payment amount, and other useful information.
+You can also check your credit card balance in a few taps with the HSBC India Mobile Banking App.
+It shows your current amount due, payment due date, available credit limit, minimum payment, and more.

 3. Mobile SMS

-If you don’t use the above options, you can still get your credit card balance sent to your phone.
-Subscribe to transaction alerts and a text message will be sent to your registered number notifying you of your transactions and other important information.
+Prefer not to log in?
+You can still get your balance sent to your phone.
+Subscribe to transaction alerts, and we'll text your registered number with your transactions and other key details.

-Make sure to read all the messages you get from your bank.
+Always read the messages you get from your bank.

 4. Phone banking

-You can check your balance and last transactions using HSBC’s 24-hour phone banking services.
-You’ll need to enter your account number or phone banking number when prompted.
+You can check your balance and recent transactions through HSBC's 24-hour phone banking service.
+Just enter your account number or phone banking number when prompted.

 5. Credit card statement